2026 Arkansas 4-H SeaPerch Challenge

 If you have questions, please reach out to the STEM Instructor, Michelle McVay at mmcvay@uada.edu.

-The the 2025 Arkansas 4-H SeaPerch Challenge was held at the University of Arkansas Little Rock on March 14, 2025.
+The 2026 Arkansas 4-H SeaPerch Challenge will be held at the University of Arkansas Little Rock on Friday, March 13, 2026.

-As in years past, the registration will be through your local county extension office. and team registrations will be $80/team.
-We will have the Open, Junior Stock & Senior Stock Classes available.
-Registration will need to be completed by Friday, February 14, 2025.
+Registration will be through your local county extension office. at a cost of $100 per team.
+We will have the Open, Middle School Stock (broken in to Intermediate and Junior age groups) & Senior Stock Classes available.
+Registration will need to be completed by Friday, February 13, 2026.

 There are many resources available for the SeaPerch Challenge.
 Listed below are a few that have been found most useful.
-Click here for the 2020 webinar describing details about the SeaPerch program and that years SeaPerch Challenge.
-Be sure to check out the 2025 Challenge Course information as that section has changed.
+Be sure to check out the 2026 Challenge Course information as that section has changed.
 Feel free to contact your local county extension office with any questions.

 - SeaPerch Kit